stefanmirea/mangler/README.md

 Installation
 =========

 1.
   * a.
 Download the [archive][3] of the project and unzip it.

-	* b. sudo apt-get install libgl1-mesa-dev libglu1-mesa-dev
+  * b. `sudo apt-get install libgl1-mesa-dev libglu1-mesa-dev`
   * c.
 Make sure you have objdump installed.
-If not sudo apt-get install binutils-dev.
+If not, `sudo apt-get install binutils-dev`.
   * d.
-Make sure you have g++ installed and that it is the lastest version. sudo apt-get install g++ in order to check.
+Make sure you have g++ installed and that it is the lastest version. `sudo apt-get install g++` in order to check.

 2. Download the latest version of [segvcatch][4] and install it.
 `$ unzip segvcatch-0.9.1.zip`